 Thus there is no requirement that schools send award letters to their students, no requirement that the schools maintain a signed copy of the award letter in their file, and no required elements of the award letter.

 Nevertheless, most schools still send award letters to new and returning students because it is an effective tool for providing families with information about the financial aid package and the costs associated with their children’s education.
 In addition, many schools use the award letter to satisfy other regulatory requirements.
 As students examine their financial aid package, here are some key questions to help understand all the information provide: Questions to Ask About Your Financial Aid Package

-There are several information dissemination regulations that can be satisfied using the award letter.
+Regulatory Requirements – There are several information dissemination regulations that can be satisfied using the award letter.
 These include:

 Notice of Amounts and Types of Title IV Aid